 The watery vibrations of a boat signal interrupt my thoughts.
-My head snaps up and I let go of the brick I was holding on to to keep me on the riverbed and kick upwards.
+My head snaps up and I kick upwards, letting go of the brick I was holding onto to keep me on the riverbed.
 When I break the surface, I hear the signal again, loud and clear and very close.

 “Oh, Savage!”
 I hiss to no one.
 A boat is coming to dock, even though it isn’t delivery day!
 If Jacen, the dock manager, finds me now, he’ll never let me back into the water here, so close to an incoming boat without having noticed a thing.
 I can already hear him above me barking orders at the dockworkers and heavy hurried footfalls.
 The slightly hysterical pitch of his voice tells me this boat is not on the schedule.
 I quickly move to the edge of the docks and peer out, careful to stay hidden behind a pillar and not leave the safety of the shadows.
 It looks like I missed the first couple signals because the boat is much closer than I expected.

 The only way I can describe it is pretty.
 It isn’t a barge like the ones that normally come down here for the weekly deliveries, which are generally long, rectangular, and completely devoid of anything resembling design that isn’t purely practical.
 But it isn’t a merchant’s vessel either, which are usually well crafted and elegant, but sturdy and durable; made to last a lifetime and carry heavy loads up and down the river between trading posts.
-Merchant ships are very rare nowadays, most of the merchants having realised that their fortunes do not lie in selling their wares to the tiny downriver towns like Delle’s End, left behind by the northward progress of the Territory.
 No, this boat that’s approaching now looks more like the ones that carry wealthy travellers, with its long, elegant curved sides dotted with wooden scrolls and embellishments just because it’s aesthetically pleasing.

 After only a glimpse, I have to duck back into the shadows of the dock and safety of the pillars.
 That would be all I need, to have one of the passengers ask Jacen about the girl hiding under the docks.
-That would be even worse than if he found me himself.
-Only a minute or so later, the sunlight reaching under the piers is blocked out by the bulk of the boat making port.
-I have to blink several times to get my eyes accustomed to the gloom.
-The beams above me creak and groan as the ship is tied securely to the dock, fighting the currents.
+Only a minute or so later, the sunlight reaching under the piers is blocked out by the bulk of the boat making port and I have to blink several times to get my eyes accustomed to the gloom.
+The beams above me creak and groan as the ship is tied securely, fighting the currents.
 Jacen’s muffled voice and that of another man, presumably the visiting ship’s captain or foreman, drift down to me but I can’t make out what they’re saying.
 Whatever it is initiates a flurry of activity on the dock.
-The usual stomping footsteps of the dockworkers now mix with the light clip-clip of ladies’ delicate heeled shoes--the most ridiculous part of their entire outfit, in my opinion-- and the softer steps of gentlemen’s woven leather sandals.
+The usual stomping footsteps of the dockworkers now mix with the light clip-clip of ladies’ delicate heeled shoes—the most ridiculous part of their entire outfit, in my opinion— and the softer steps of gentlemen’s woven leather sandals.
 There seems to be movement to and from the boat.
 What could they be unloading?
 Luggage?
 Goods?
 Is it some odd off-schedule delivery after all?
 All I know is that it doesn’t seem to end.

-A flash of movement off the end of the boat makes me lose my train of thought completely.
+While the newcomers continue to shuffle about above me, a flash of movement off the end of the boat catches my eye.
 I stare at the spot for a good minute.
 Then two.
 No, my eyes must have been playing tricks on me.
 Maybe it was just the light reflecting off the--there!
 What was that?
 I swim to the next pillar to get a closer look.
 Could those have been legs I just saw dangling there?
 As quickly as they’d appeared, they’d vanished, so I can’t be sure.
 But there was something.

 A splash.
 Some ripples originating from the other side of the boat come into view.
 The ripples are quite agitated, as though whatever had splashed is rather large and still moving.
 Then a hand comes around the corner, trying to find hold in a crevice between the wooden boards of the ship.
 I can feel my heartbeat start to pound as the rest of a cloaked figure comes round the edge of the boat.
 I duck hastily behind the pillar as I see the figure’s head turn in my direction.
 The hand is quite large so I think it’s a man, medium height from what I could tell in those few seconds, but other than that I saw no identifying features.
 The hood is pulled forward enough to shield any view of his face.

 Peeking around the pillar again because I can’t resist another look at the figure, I try to move my arms and legs as little as possible, nearly clinging to the wood with hands and knees, so I don’t make too many ripples and attract attention of my own.
 Curiosity and apprehension both struggle with each other in my head.
 I want to see for myself who the stranger is, but I also want to shout out to someone to make them aware of him.
-I don’t hear the footfalls above me on the docks anymore so if I don’t shout, no one will see him.
 Someone sneaking off a boat must have a reason for not wanting to be seen, and the only ones I can think of are dishonest.
-It’s my duty to bring him to someone’s attention!
+He could be dangerous!
+I need to bring him to someone’s attention!